Contemplative - Based Trauma and Resiliency Training

 Patricia Tollison, PhD, CGP

-A psychologist and writer in Austin, Texas.
+A psychologist and writer in Asheville, North Carolina.
 Dr. Tollison is a clinical consultant and educator in the area of group psychotherapy and is a member of the Affiliate Faculty, Department of Psychiatry and Behavioral Science, Dell Medical School, UT Austin.
+In 2022, Dr. Tollison joined the volunteer faculty of the International Institute for Trauma Studies.
 A national trainer in the areas of group psychotherapy and trauma informed crisis intervention, she specializes in group models for trauma prevention and trauma informed intervention.
 She has taught at the preschool, middle school, and university levels and has over forty years of experience in the field of group psychotherapy.
 Her extensive background in clinical work and her developmental focus on working with children and adolescents forms the foundation for her co-authored book, SOS!
 A Practical Guide for Leading Solution-Focused Groups with Kids K-12.
 The SOS! intervention model is widely implemented in school districts across the United States and is recognized as a curriculum resource by the American Group Psychotherapy Association.
 Dr. Tollison also co-authored Self-Regulation for Kids K-!2 Calming Minds and Behavior, a trauma prevention and intervention model emphasizing the use of embodied mindful awareness to increase self-regulation and resilience.
-She is the co-developer of the contemplative based curriculum The Portable Calm, the adaptation for children Calming Minds, and Contemplative-Based Trauma and Resiliency Training Level 2.
+She is the co-developer of the contemplative-based trauma and resiliency curriculum The Portable Calm, the adaptation for children Calming Minds, and Contemplative-Based Trauma and Resiliency Training Level 2.

 Jackie Ashley